base/base/docs/specs/governance/alligator.md

 ## Subdelegations

-The `Alligator` contract supports subdelegations, allowing for advanced delegation use cases, such as partial, time-constrained & block-based delegations, relative & fixed allowances, and custom rules.
+The `Alligator` contract MUST support subdelegations, allowing for advanced delegation use cases, such as partial, time-constrained & block-based delegations, relative & fixed allowances, and custom rules.
 The `_afterTokenTransfer` function in the `GovernanceToken` is modified to call the `afterTokenTransfer` function in the `Alligator` contract, allowing the `Alligator` contract to consume the hooks and update its delegation and